Contrast-Security-OSS/docs/content/user/vulns/Discover-vulnerabilities.md

 The Contrast agent discovers any code flaws that are in your applications, and reports it to the Contrast application.
 The Contrast then presents and classifies these vulnerabilities with a severity level to help you prioritize and mark the vulnerabilities as needed.

-The **Vulnerabilities** page in the Contrast UI allows you to browse, search and filter through all an application's vulnerabilities.
-Click on each vulnerability for more details, including guidelines for determining how to resolve them to prevent an attack.

 ## Vulnerability Reporting

 If the agent reports a vulnerability and Contrast has never seen it before, Contrast creates a new entry for the vulnerability.
 If that vulnerability already exists, Contrast updates the existing entry, issue count and number of days since it was last detected.

 ## View Findings

 Contrast shows you all the vulnerabilities it's discovered including SQL Injection, Cross-Site Scripting (XSS), Command Injection, Path Traversal, XML External Entity Processing (XXE), Cross-Site Request Forgery (CSRF), Java Deserialization and many more.

-Go to the main **Vulnerabilities** page to see all vulnerabilities across your portfolio, or go to the **Vulnerabilities** tab from the application's **Overview** tab to see a list of all vulnerabilities found in that application.
+The **Vulnerabilities** page in the Contrast UI allows you to browse, search and filter through all vulnerabilities in your organization.
+Click on each vulnerability for more details, including guidelines for determining how to resolve them to prevent an attack.
+You can also go to the **Vulnerabilities** tab from the application's details page to see a list of all vulnerabilities found in that application.

 > **Note:** For Contrast to find weaknesses and present findings, you must exercise your application.